Category - What is methadone treatment?

 Heroin addiction is ravaging the nation.
 People who thought that they could dabble with the drug become helplessly addicted to the substance and will do anything to get their fix.
 Addiction is a disease that isn’t easy to overcome, especially when it is an addiction to heroin.

-In 2015, more than 12,000 people died from a heroin overdose in the United States alone.
-Those who suffering from addiction will steal from anyone that they can just so that they can finance their drug addiction.
+In 2017, more than 15,480 people died from a heroin-related overdose in the United States alone.
+Those who suffer from addiction will steal from anyone that they can just so that they can finance their drug addiction.
 This often leads to a criminal record developing, which can make it even more difficult for them to get the help that they need.
 The following guide provides essential information about heroin addiction and the recovery options that are available.

 Professional Assistance Will be Needed to Overcome an Addiction to Heroin